Lu Palmer: Biography

 Palmer was associated recruiter and organizer and preceptor of Associated Colleges of the Midwest from 1970 until 1990.

 Honours

 He was inducted into the Chicago State University Black Writers' Hall of Fame, the Black Journalists Hall of Fame, and was awarded the Jomo Kenyatta Award for Political Activism, Grambling State's Outstanding Service Award, Bell Labs' Black Achievement Against the Odds Award in 1982, and received the Proclamation of Unity Award in 1976.

 Personal life

+Palmer had seven children with his wife Jorja English Palmer, and lived in Chicago's South Side.
 His second cousin was publisher Ruth Apilado, a newspaper editor and novelist, who founded America's Intercultural Magazine.